FearlessSolutions/meridian/README.md

 To host the database locally (which will be populated with mock data), you will need to install ElasticSearch.
 Download ElasticSearch in the [ElasticSearch Downloads Page](http://www.elasticsearch.org/overview/elkdownloads/).

 To use and install ElasticSearch, make sure to have the JAVA_HOME variable defined.
+In addition to that, you will have to import the given user.p12 certificate into your browser: (Make sure to restart the browser after importing the certificate.)
+- Chrome: Settings>Show Advanced Settings>(HTTPS/SSL)Manage certificates>Import

+- FireFox: Options>Advanced>Certificates>View Certificates>Import

 If you would like the Grunt task to automatically start ElasticSearch (instead of you doing it manually), follow the Grunt Support Setup instructions.